canonical/real-time-ubuntu-docs/docs/reference/tools-for-easuring-real-time-metrics.rst

 Tools for Measuring Real-time Metrics
 =====================================

-Various tools can be utilized for measuring real-time metrics.
+Various tools are available for measuring real-time metrics.

 Here are some tools along with example commands: